 Ken Mizusawa

-Ken Mizusawa is a Lecturer in the English Language and Literature Academic Group and Programme Leader for the Postgraduate Diploma in Education (PGDE) in Literature at the National Institute of Education (NIE), an institute of Nanyang Technological University, Singapore.
-He is a teacher educator, education researcher, and a playwright represented by Playmarket, New Zealand.
+Ken Mizusawa is a Lecturer in the English Language and Literature Department at the National Institute of Education (NIE), an institute of Nanyang Technological University, Singapore.
+He is a teacher educator, education researcher, textbook author, educational consultant, and a playwright represented by Playmarket, New Zealand.
+His dramatic works are regularly licensed for school productions in New Zealand and Singapore and have appeared in Singapore Short + Sweet, a ten-minute play festival in 2008 and 2009.
+In Singapore, Ken was an external consultant on the Ministry of Education’s Literature in English Teaching Syllabus 2019 and an external consultant for Doyobi, an educational startup.

-Ken’s play collection, The Boy Who Caused 9/11 and Other Plays (Red Wheelbarrow Books 2013), includes two works that were Highly Commended (That Time.
-That Place. and Touched with Fire) and one that was shortlisted (Free Fall) for Playmarket’s Plays for the Young 2009.
-The Ice Cream Truck, Free Fall, and The End were selected for performance in Singapore Short + Sweet, a ten-minute play festival 2007 and 2008.
-His full-length play, Why Do We Do What We Do?, was shortlisted for the Adam NZ Play Award 2015.
+Ken’s play anthology, The Boy Who Caused 9/11 and Other Plays (2013), was published by Red Wheelbarrow Books and includes two works that were Highly Commended (That Time.
+That Place. and Touched with Fire) and one that was shortlisted (Free Fall) for Playmarket’s Plays for the Young Competition 2009.
+His full-length play, Why Do We Do What We Do?, was shortlisted for the Adam NZ Play Award 2015, while two recent works, Pieces of Her and Beware the Wolf were shortlisted for the Plays for the Young Competition 2023.